mui/material-ui/docs/src/pages/customization/palette/palette.md

       // dark: will be calculated from palette.secondary.main,
       contrastText: '#ffcc00',
     },
-    // error: will use the default color
+    // error, warning, info, success: will use the default color },
-  },
 });
 ```